ENCUENTRO

 then when?

 In 2019, according to the Gun Violence Archive, there were 414 mass shootings in the United States---a record high up until then.
 There have been over 600 mass shootings every year in the U.S. since.
-Only a few months into 2024, there have already been 82 documented mass shootings.
+Only half-way into 2024, there have already been 157 documented mass shootings.

 We are connected